AriFordsham/GHCWiki/attic/x86-osx-ghc.md

 [ http://k9.dv8.org/\~atomb/ghc-6.5-20060915.tar.bz2](http://k9.dv8.org/~atomb/ghc-6.5-20060915.tar.bz2)

 It only contains the core libraries (both normal and profiled), though it should be fairly easy to use it to compile any of the extra modules you like.
 As in previous builds, it requires that GMP.Framework mentioned below.
+Unfortunately, this only seems to work if you have DarwinPorts set up in /opt/local, with the readline package installed.

 -- Aaron Tomb